apoorvaanurag/crm-app/README.md

 * Ability to add, update, and delete records
 * Fast and reliable performance with a locally stored SQLite database

-Written in Django and HTML
+Written in Python using Django and HTML